-Things to do in Financial District
+Things to Do in Financial District, San Francisco

 Shining skyscrapers, sharp suits and swanky shopping is what characterises this area, with every street and every building designed to meet the needs of busy businesspeople with demanding schedules.
 Visit during working hours and the streets might seem quiet – but get caught in the lunchtime rush and you’ll find yourself amidst a sea of suits, hurried conversations over mobile phones and the smells and sounds of busy food vendors feeding the masses.
 If you’re in San Francisco for business, this is where you are likely to find yourself – amidst everything you might need for a productive stay.
 Visit the Financial District for leisure and you’ll feel at home in the Embarcadero’s Ferry Building, where independent cafés and quirky boutiques offer a welcome splash of fun into this sleek and serious neighbourhood.
 Visit the Financial District Market in the Ferry Market Building to explore some organic produce and try some tasty samples.